Issues

 Environment

-Recent enactment of the Infrastructure Investment and Jobs Act will mean substantial investments in tackling the climate crisis and a cleaner, more sustainable environment for Marylanders.
+As Majority Leader in the 117th Congress, Congressman Hoyer played an instrumental role in passing both the Infrastructure Investment and Jobs Act and the Inflation Reduction Act.
+The enactment of both of these historic pieces of legislation has led to substantial investments to tackle the climate crisis and build a cleaner, more sustainable environment for Marylanders.
 The infrastructure bill includes historic investments in transit and intercity passenger rail, the largest single investment in water infrastructure, and $238 million dollars to clean up the Chesapeake Bay.
-Complementing it, the Build Back Better Act includes $555 billion, and it would be the largest investment by any nation, in order to address the climate crisis.
-That legislation passed the House in November, and it is awaiting action by the U.S. Senate.
+As of 2024, environmental and water projects in Maryland's Fifth District have received $136.8 million in funding through these laws.

-Congressman Hoyer introduced legislation that would curb carbon emissions from deforestation while helping the global community meet the goals of the Paris Climate Accord.
-H.R.
-5830, the America Mitigating and Achieving Zero-emissions Originating from Nature for the 21st Century Act, or AMAZON21, will help end deforestation by 2030 around the world, support reforestation efforts in developing countries, protect the rights of women and indigenous peoples, and take additional steps to save our planet’s critical carbon sinks.
+Congressman Hoyer has introduced legislation that would curb carbon emissions from deforestation while helping the global community meet the goals of the Paris Climate Accord.
+He continues to champion his Combatting Global Deforestation Act, formerly known as AMAZON21, which will help end deforestation by 2030 around the world, support reforestation efforts in developing countries, protect the rights of women and indigenous peoples, and take additional steps to save our planet’s critical carbon sinks.

 Congressman Hoyer strongly supports environmental standards that keep our land, air, and water clean.
 He has supported every major environmental bill since he was elected to Congress.
 He has also secured federal dollars to clean up the Chesapeake Bay and the Patuxent, Potomac, Anacostia, and St. Mary's Rivers, and he has worked to replenish the oyster population of the Chesapeake Bay and its tributaries.
 In addition, Congressman Hoyer has been an advocate for the clean up of toxic PFAS chemicals in the Fifth District and brought H.R.
 2467, the PFAS Action Act, to the House Floor to address these ‘forever chemicals’ in communities in Maryland and across the country.